austinmama/vsrx/vsrx-upgrade.md

 4. Perform an OS reload on one node at a time to update the Host OS.
 The procedure can be found [here](/docs/infrastructure/vsrx?topic=vsrx-reloading-the-os).
 Ensure that you **change the default OS** and select the newest one.
 Note, the host OS password will change after the OS reload completes.

-  For 10G (SR-IOV) upgrade only, after the first OS reload completes that node will become the primary node.
+  For 10G (SR-IOV) upgrades only: When the first OS reload completes, that node becomes the primary node.
 High Availability will not be enabled until the second node is OS reloaded to enable SR-IOV.
-Therefore, it is strongly recommended that the OS Reload of the second node is executed in a timely manner.
+Therefore, it is strongly recommended that you execute the OS reload of the second node quickly.
   {: important}

 ## Post-Upgrade considerations